 How to avoid a gap in membership:

-If you are unsure of whether you fulfil the conditions for becoming a member of the Swedish Association of Graduate Engineers, delay leaving your current union and unemployment insurance fund.
+If you are unsure of whether you fulfil the conditions for becoming a member of Engineers of Sweden, delay leaving your current union and unemployment insurance fund.
 Please apply for membership with us but note on your exit application that you are waiting for notification from us about membership.

-For members of the Swedish Association of Graduate Engineers who are also members of Akademikernas a-kassa, income insurance is included in membership fees.
+For members of Engineers of Sweden who are also members of Akademikernas a-kassa, income insurance is included in membership fees.
 If you already have income insurance cover in another union, this period can usually be counted towards qualifying for our income insurance.

-No, it is possible to remain outside the Akademikernas a-kassa and only be a member of the association.
+No, it is possible to remain outside the Akademikernas a-kassa and only be a member of Engineers of Sweden.
 However, you will not be covered by our income insurance.
 This applies only to members receiving benefits from Akademikernas a-kassa.

 If you are not a member of Akademikernas a-kassa (or any other unemployment insurance fund) you will receive only the basic amount if you become unemployed.
 Read more at www.akademikernasakassa.se

-The Swedish Association of Graduate Engineers pays the fees to Akademikernas a-kassa in advance.
+Engineers of Sweden pays the fees to Akademikernas a-kassa in advance.
 No member will be de-registered without first having been issued with a reminder concerning unpaid fees.
-If you are uncertain whether you have paid your membership fee, please contact our membership helpline on
+If you are uncertain whether you have paid your membership fee, please contact our membership service on

 08-613 80 00.

 You are granted an automatic exit from the unemployment insurance fund from the month of your 66th birthday.
 If you wish to leave before your 66th birthday you must notify the union in writing via letter or e-mail.
 Don’t forget to include your personal registration number or your membership number.

 If you are retiring, please contact us to start up a pensioner’s membership (SEK 456 per year).